-Learning to Multiply Whole Numbers by Powers of Ten Worksheets
+Learning to Multiply & Divide Whole Numbers by Powers of Ten Worksheets

-The intention of the worksheets in this section is to teach the patterns associated with dividing by powers of ten.
-The worksheets include the same number divided by the positive or negative powers of ten.
+The learning to divide by powers of ten worksheets include the same number divided by the positive or negative powers of ten.
 The powers of ten are currently in the standard/decimal form only.

-Multiplying Whole Numbers by Powers of Ten Worksheets
+Multiplying & Dividing Whole Numbers by Powers of Ten Worksheets

 Multiplying by positive powers of ten always makes a number larger in absolute value.
 Conversely, multiplying by negative powers of ten always makes a number smaller in absolute value.
 Multiplying by 100 is the same as multiplying by 1.